skawa-universe/juicer/README.md

 ### Code generator based implementation

-For every dart file that exports other dart files containing `@juiced` classes a `.pb.dart` file will be generated.
+For every dart file that exports other dart files containing `@juiced` classes a `.juicer.dart` file will be generated.